 Benefits to the Community

-A celebratory ceremony and tree planting was held in her back yard as two new black gum trees (Nyssa sylvatica) were planted in its place.
-Dorothy, along with Terry Epps the Mayor of Pine Lawn, Bettie Lee, Pine Lawn Alderwoman, and project partners placed the trees, packed them in with mulch and named them.
+A celebratory ceremony and tree planting was held in her backyard as two new black gum trees (Nyssa sylvatica) were planted in its place.
+Collins, along with Pine Lawn Mayor Terry Epps, Pine Lawn Alderwoman Bettie Lee and project partners, placed the trees, packed them in with mulch and named them.

-Removal of dead, dying and hazardous trees is only one of the benefits that this program provides.
-Many people who live in the communities in and around North St. Louis County also suffer from higher rates of asthma and other respiratory illness due to poor air quality, as shown in the St. Louis EcoUrban Assessment.
+Removal of dead and dying trees is only one of the benefits that Treesilience provides.
+Many people who live in historically underserved communities in and around north St. Louis County and the City of St. Louis also suffer from higher rates of asthma and other respiratory illnesses due to poor air quality.

-“Studies have shown that respiratory health can be improved by the expansion of healthy tree cover in areas with higher air pollution,” says Rebecca.
+“Studies have shown that respiratory health can be improved by the expansion of healthy tree cover in areas with higher air pollution,” Weaver says.

-Thanks to the Treesilience program, Dorothy now has peace of mind for her and her family’s safety, and two new trees that will grow and help the community breathe easier, too.
+Thanks to the Treesilience program, Collins now has peace of mind for her and her family’s safety, and two new trees that will grow and help the community breathe easier, too.